redis/redis-doc/docs/about/redis-enterprise.md

 ### Fully managed options

-#### Redis Cloud

-Redis Cloud is a Database-as-a-Service provided by Redis.
+[Redis Cloud](https://redis.com/redis-enterprise-cloud/overview/) is a Database-as-a-Service provided by Redis.
 The fully managed cloud service is based on Redis Enterprise and accessible via a self-service portal, which gives you access to the subscription/database control plane.
 Redis manages the Redis Enterprise clusters and the complexity of the underlying infrastructure, leaving most of the database management to you.
 This is designed to be a developer-friendly experience.

 You can get started right now: